 Are you traveling alone?
 Although Clemson is a safe place and environment, it is good to practice general caution when traveling to a place by yourself, especially if visiting our campus for the first time.
 Ensure that your travel arrangements are confirmed in advance.
 Review the orientation web site for check-in information and the information in FAQs.
 Do not hesitate to contact our office or any of the other departments on campus if you need assistance.
 Helpful and emergency contact information is provided below.

-To check-in for your orientation session, follow the signs to orientation parking, Lot C-1.
+To check-in for your orientation session, park in Lot C-1.
 A parking pass will be available for you to download/print.
 You will need to place it on your vehicle's dashboard.
 Shuttle buses will then bring you to Hendrix Student Center.

 Vehicles displaying a state-issued valid disability access parking permit or license plate may park as allowed by South Carolina law.